 These include the areas that are part of the project.
 They must include those that have been planted and will be planted, and that are under control.
-Likewise, many areas may not be planted due to soil conditions, flooding, among others, and it is intended that they be included in the accounting for passive natural regeneration.
-Another aspect is to control areas where anomalies occur that affect the accumulation and conservation of captured CO2, such as fires, pests, etc. Finally, it must be taken into account that the control areas are those actually planted, that is, areas that do not have forest cover such as firebreak corridors or roads, should not be considered in the accounting, even if they are part of the project, in addition to those areas that are planted and that are outside the eligibility analysis developed in the ex ante phase.
+Likewise, many areas may not be planted due to soil conditions, and flooding, among others, and it is intended that they be included in the accounting for passive natural regeneration.
+Another aspect is to control areas where anomalies occur that affect the accumulation and conservation of captured CO2, such as fires, pests, etc. Finally, it must be taken into account that the control areas are those planted, that is, areas that do not have forest covers such as firebreak corridors or roads, should not be considered in the accounting, even if they are part of the project, in addition to those areas that are planted and that are outside the eligibility analysis developed in the ante-ante phase.

 Monitoring of the forest establishment.

 Here we want to guarantee the quality of the stands that are planted, realizing that they comply with the procedures detailed in the proposed project.
-This monitoring must be carried out at least during the first three years after establishing each lot and with longer periods, especially when pruning, thinning and final harvesting activities are carried out for each lot.
+This monitoring must be carried out at least during the first three years after establishing each lot and with longer periods, especially when pruning, thinning, and final harvesting activities are carried out for each lot.

 The components to consider are: